-- 236. Most NBNDTLs do not offer loan facilities to international customers and international transactions are assessed as constituting a very small percentage of total transaction by number and value.
-Onsite supervisory visits and annual report data suggest international transactions account for only a minimal percentage of the volume and value of transactions in the NBNDTL sector. - 237.
+- 168. Most NBNDTLs do not offer loan facilities to international customers and international transactions are assessed as constituting a very small percentage of total transaction by number and value.
+Onsite supervisory visits and annual report data suggest international transactions account for only a minimal percentage of the volume and value of transactions in the NBNDTL sector. - 169.
 There is a risk that illicit funds or criminal proceeds may be used for early repayment of a loan funding a legitimate asset purchase.
-The opportunity for ML in this area usually occurs where loan repayments can be made in cash and the source of funds for large cash payments is unclear. - 238.
+The opportunity for ML in this area usually occurs where loan repayments can be made in cash and the source of funds for large cash payments is unclear. - 170.
 Variations in loan arrangements such as the acceleration of an agreed repayment schedule, either by means of lump sum repayments or early termination without commercial rationale also poses a higher risk of ML.

-239. Non face-to-face application for, and delivery of, products/services is regarded as being more vulnerable to ML/TF activity than face-to-face delivery.
+171. Non face-to-face application for, and delivery of, products/services is regarded as being more vulnerable to ML/TF activity than face-to-face delivery.
 Reporting entities should assess the ML/TF vulnerabilities associated with the methods of delivery.

-- 240. There is typically a demand for loans from NBNDTLs from people with low incomes, cash flow problems, existing debt and/or poor credit rating, as well as home owners lacking equity in their homes.52 Third tier lenders are known to have an 'ease and speed' approach offering same-day loan approval and pay-outs, as well as online and phone applications for loans.53 - 241.
+- 172. There is typically a demand for loans from NBNDTLs from people with low incomes, cash flow problems, existing debt and/or poor credit rating, as well as home owners lacking equity in their homes.
+Third tier lenders are known to have an 'ease and speed' approach offering same-day loan approval and pay-outs, as well as online and phone applications for loans. - 173.
 NBNDTLs need to know their customers and be aware of the ML/TF risks associated with them.
-Reporting entities should assess the ML/TF vulnerabilities associated with particular customer types (see Appendix 17: Key ML/TF vulnerabilities and high-risk factors). - 242.
-The domestic customer base for NBNDTLs coupled with low 'value' clientele means identity fraud and structuring methodologies are possible, but the low value customer type do not represent significant consequences in terms of ML.
-However, in terms of TF this could represent a more significant customer risk, especially in conjunction with high risk jurisdictions.
+Reporting entities should assess the ML/TF vulnerabilities associated with particular customer types (see Appendix 16: Key ML/TF vulnerabilities and high-risk factors).